Add a chatbot to Microsoft Teams from within the Teams app

 Once you've published your bot, you can show it in the Microsoft Teams app store so users can find and install it.

 You can share your bot by adding it to the Microsoft Teams app store, Built for your org > Built by your colleagues section.
-Only your teammates and shared users will find the bot there.
+Only shared users will find the bot there.

 Important

-Only teammates or shared users can find and install the bot in the Microsoft Teams app store Built by your colleague section.
+Only shared users can find and install the bot in the Microsoft Teams app store Built by your colleagues section.
 The bot will not show for everyone in the organization even if it is configured to allow everyone to use the bot.
-To show the bot to the organization, submit the bot for admin's approval to show in Microsoft Teams app store Built by your org section.
+To show the bot to the organization, submit the bot for an admin's approval to show it in the Microsoft Teams app store Built by your org section.

 The Built by your colleagues section as at the bottom of the Built for your org section in the Teams app store.